Thatsmusic99/Thatsmusic99/README.md

     <br>
     <p>I'm primarily a Minecraft plugin developer in the projects above, the first three being my most major.
 In the future, I plan on moving onto web applications and programs which can benefit others in both the short and the long run.
 I am currently learning the likes of React, Vue, Django, nginx and Docker to help with this (along with too many others).
 I have a minor obsession with DevOps-related tools and automation.</p>
     <p>In addition to a plugin developer, I am a server owner, freelance artist, maths expert, creative writer, and a certified incident handler (oh no).</p>
-    <p>I'm also studying for a Master's degree in Computer Science at one of the Russell Group Universities in the U.K.</p>
+    <p>I'm also studying for a Master's degree in Computer Science at the University of Birmingham, where I am also the Industrial Liaison for CSS (Computer Science Society).</p>
     <h3>Contact</h3>
-    <p>I can be contacted over Discord at Error#7365.
+    <p>I can be contacted over Discord at errortm99.
 If you fail to do so, you can either join our <a href="https://discord.gg/DHE2aSh">community</a> or contact me on <a href="https://www.spigotmc.org/members/thatsmusic99.318719/">SpigotMC</a>.
     <p>Please note that for personal reasons, I don't always like being messaged privately on Discord if I haven't talked to you beforehand.
-Whilst I won't stop you, it does make me uncomfortable on occasions.</p>
+Whilst I won't stop you, I may not reply.</p>
     <img src="https://pluginwiki.us/version/svgGen.php?label=build&message=trying my best">
     <br>
     <img src="https://github-readme-stats.vercel.app/api?username=Thatsmusic99&include_all_commits=true&count_private=true">